Tejaswani-Bhargava/Human-Pose-Estimation/README.md

 python main.py
 ```

 ⚡ **Ensure you have a webcam connected** for real-time detection.
-If using a deep learning model, download pretrained weights as specified in `model_weights/README.md`.
+If using a deep learning model.

 ## 📜 Code Explanation